It’s Easy To Say ‘I’m Stressed’ — But What Does That Mean?

 Assessing your stress

 This process is a foundational step in effective stress management.
-Stress gurus rely on several types of assessments to give them insight as to the kind of stress you have, what type of coping method would best suit your situation and how to help you increase your ability to manage stress permanently.
-There are three types of assessments to use in order to capture the important information necessary to treat your stress levels.
+Stress gurus rely on several types of assessments to give them insight as to the kind of stress you have, what type of coping method would best suit your situation and how to help you increase your ability to manage it permanently.
+There are three types of assessments to use in order to capture the important information necessary to treat your worry levels.

 Developed by psychiatrists Thomas Holmes and Richard Rahe in 1967, this scientifically accurate stress scale is used universally throughout the medical and mental health fields as a gauge for the stress in a person’s life and their potential for illness and/or accident.